picatz/terraform-provider-port-scan/README.md

 ## Building the Provider

+The following steps will create a `terraform-provider-port` executable:

 ```console
 git clone https://github.com/picatz/terraform-provider-port-scan.git
 cd terraform-provider-port-scan
 make build
 ```

-After the build is complete, if your terraform running folder does not match your GOPATH environment, you need to copy the `terraform-provider-port` executable to your running folder and re-run `terraform init` to make terraform aware of your local provider executable.
+After the build is complete, you will need to copy the `terraform-provider-port` executable over and re-run `terraform init` to make Terraform aware of your local provider executable.